University of Wisconsin–Madison Hodags: 1980–1989

 With the departure of Andrew Klein from UW–Madison and the UPA as Central Region Coordinator at the beginnings of the 1980s, there is a significant lack of information on UW–Madison ultimate during this period without Klein's voice.

 In 1981, MFC continues to play compete regionally at tournaments in the Midwest like the University of Wisconsin-Stout Ultimate Invitational Tournament in April.
 In this era, college teams would also compete against ultimate clubs not affiliated with colleges such as Chicago Windy City.
 There are also instances of individuals rostered for MFC who are not students at UW–Madison (which was not uncommon for other college ultimate teams as well) because an independent Madison ultimate club team not affiliated with UW–Madison was not established until the early 1990s.

 After playing for MFC and earning Most Valuable Player every season from 1978-1982, Dave Jewell would coach the team from 1983-1987; Jewell was also one of the top professional freestylers in the world and played a big part in growing disc sports by organizing tournaments, school assemblies, and performances in front of the public eye.

-Originally, the Madison Frisbee Club was open to all genders to play, but in 1984, Pam Hageny came from Cornell University's women's ultimate team The Wild Roses and started the UW–Madison women's ultimate team called the Mudeaters, now known as Bella Donna, making MFC a men's team.
+Originally, the Madison Frisbee Club was open to all genders to play, but in 1984, Pam Hageny came from Cornell University's women's ultimate team The Wild Roses and started the UW–Madison women's ultimate team called the Mudeaters (after a player took a mouthful of Spring mud laying out), now known as Bella Donna, making MFC a men's team.

 In the late 1980s, the team changed the name from Madison Frisbee Club to Disconsin.

 In 1987, future Wisconsin Hodag Hall of Fame (WHHoF) inductee Brad "Zeus" Wendt, a rostered player for UW–Madison despite not being a student at the time, made a Cheesehead from a junked mattress that became a rivalry trophy with the University of Kansas Horror Zontals through 1993.

 The UW–Madison Dave McClain Athletic Facility opens in 1988 which then serves as an essential indoor turf practice field for the team during the winter.

 At the end of the 1989 season, Disconsin ranks 31st of 90 teams in the UPA College Open Division with a 15-8 season record while the Mudeaters ranks 4th of 20 teams in the UPA College Women's Division with a 5-2 season record.
 Brad Wendt's tireless effort promoting and organizing ultimate events through the mid-1990s and disc golf events over the next few decades along with playing for and coaching Disconsin would be critical for the rise and future successes of the Madison ultimate frisbee and disc golf scene, particularly the UW–Madison Men's Ultimate team.